gabrieldimech/akka-fork-join-example/README.md

 # Endpoints
 ## Get news for topics
 Accepts a colelcion of topics and returns a JSON response with news items for each topic.

+The demo ednpoint is available to test [here] (https://ancient-river-40675.herokuapp.com/news).

 ### POST localhost:8080/news
 Request Payload example: